simonjoom/react-app-mobx-ultimateversion/README.md

+This thread call react-app-ssr; i did a version fully working with server side rendering, But we decided to start from single page application instead, will be easier to maintain!
+So see the first "react-app"

 # react-app
-forked react-app  with fontawesome + mobx + material-ui
+forked react-app  with fontawesome + mobx + material-ui + https://github.com/kriasoft/react-app

 IN root folder react-app

 npm run new

 then 'npm run start'

-you re done !
-see webpack.config.js for configuration
+you re done ! (no need install in new the scalfolding react-app will do for you). see webpack.config.js for configuration